 You should anticipate your migration engagement to last at least 2-4 weeks, depending on the size and complexity of the websites you are migrating, as well as the availability of your resources to conduct the testing.

 The first step in moving your website onto Acquia Cloud is to provision your new subscription, codebase, and hardware.
 Acquia Ready will set up your new subscription for you, and grant your team with the necessary access.
-A Customer Success Engineer will perform your migration remotely (and will require require administrative access to your website).
+A Customer Onboarding Engineer will perform your migration remotely (and will require require administrative access to your website).

 The migration process is typically divided into two parts: the initial migration and final migration.
 Depending on your needs, an intermediate migration step may also be included.
 The duration of the migration process will depend on how much time you will need to test your website on the Acquia Cloud platform.
 The initial migration focuses on copying your code, database, and files to your new subscription, whereas the final migration is a sync of your website's database and files, including any changes that occurred since the initial migration.

 For more information about each step of your migration, refer to the following sections of this page:

 - Quality assurance

 - Final Migration

 - Final testing and DNS switch